axvr/vivid.vim/README.md

 [![Version Badge](https://img.shields.io/badge/Version-v1.0.0--alpha.3-brightgreen.svg)](https://github.com/axvr/Vivid.vim/releases)
 [![Licence Badge](https://img.shields.io/badge/Licence-MIT-blue.svg)](https://github.com/axvr/Vivid.vim/blob/master/LICENCE)

-[Vivid] is designed to allow [Vim] power users to fine tune exactly when their plugins are loaded into Vim.
-By default all plugins are disabled; the user can create their own conditions and rules to enable the plugins directly from their `$MYVIMRC` file.

 ## About

-[Vivid] aims to give control to [Vim] user's plugin management, allowing users to manage as much or as little of their plugins as they wish.
-Vivid is also designed to be fast, minimal & efficient.

-[Vivid] allows you to:

-* Install plugins
-* Update plugins
-* Enable plugins
-* Auto-enable plugins
-* Check if a plugin is enabled
-* Auto generate [help tags] for each plugins
-* Remove unused plugins

-Planned features:

-* Change the directory plugins are installed to
-* Async update and install of plugins
-* Vim help doc (similar to the [Vivid wiki])
+Vivid is a plugin manager built to be minimal, fast and efficient.
+Vivid is designed to allow Vim users to fine tune exactly when their plugins are loaded into Vim.
+The user is encouraged to use the tools provided by Vivid to define custom rules for managing their plugins, whilst keeping the process as simple as possible.

+Designed to be extensible, additional plugins can be added to change the default behaviour of Vivid, or add additional features and tools (**WIP**).

+Vivid can be integrated into other plugins, through the "*Vivid Layer Framework*" (**WIP**).
+This allows the creation of more powerful and faster plugins, with much simpler implementation.
+The *VLF* allows plugins to manage other plugins.
+This is all possible with very little overhead because of its sheer speed, and tiny size.

 ---